 Civilian Marksmanship Program:

-Information on the Sale of Surplus Army Firearms
+Army Funded Report Addresses Various Aspects of the Sale of Surplus Firearms

-Since 1996, the Army has transferred more than 700,000 surplus firearms to the Civilian Marksmanship Program, a federally chartered corporation that sells those firearms and promotes marksmanship and gun safety.
+Since 1996, the Army has transferred over 700,000 surplus firearms to the Civilian Marksmanship Program, a federally chartered corporation that sells those firearms and promotes marksmanship & gun safety.

 What GAO Found

 GAO found that the RAND report, An Evaluation of the Corporation for the Promotion of Rifle Practice and Firearms Safety, about matters related to the transfer and subsequent sale of the surplus Army firearms to the Civilian Marksmanship Program (CMP) addressed all five elements required in the National Defense Authorization Act (NDAA) for Fiscal Year 2018.

 - assessed how effectively CMP fulfilled its mission,

 - compared CMP with other nonprofit organizations with similar missions,